- What is Screen Time?

 LED lights mimic the blue light that the sun projects when it rises in the morning.
 That sunlight has been generating our biological clock (circadian rhythm) since the day we were born.
 The sun does this through our pineal gland, situated behind our eyes.

-Two hours before bed, the pineal gland excretes melatonin, the hormone responsible for sleep.
+Two hours before bed, the pineal gland secretes melatonin, the hormone responsible for sleep.
 This process gets prompted by the sun going down.
 We then enter a dark room and go to sleep.
 As the sun rises and comes through the window, the pineal gland gets charged through the eyelids.
-As a result, this gland stops secreting melatonin and slowly brings in hormones like dopamine and serotonin.
+As a result, this gland stops secreting melatonin and slowly brings in hormones like dopamine and serotonin .
 Now, we’re ready to start our day!

 Unfortunately, research shows excessive exposure to blue LED lights disrupts our circadian rhythm .
-Therefore, too much screen time makes us miss out on sleep.
+Therefore, too much screen time causes sleep deprivation.

 All of the negative effects of too much screen time may seem obvious.
 However, there is a silent gut killer lingering in these screens.